8 Things You Need to Make Sushi at Home

 Sharpening Stone

-Razor sharp edges are essential when cutting fish for sushi.
-The sharper the knife, the less cellular damage will be experienced but the fish.
+Razor-sharp edges are essential when cutting fish for sushi.
+The sharper the knife, the less cellular damage will be experienced by the fish.
 A double-sided sharpening stone is a top choice for professional chefs, both for their kitchens and kits on the go.
+Learn more about using a sharpening stone here

 Sushi Rolling Mat